(4646 House floor votes analyzed β so far...)

 Co-sponsors: Micheal Bergstrom Denise Hader Gerrid Kendrix

-π Details π View Bill on Legislature WebsiteLast Action: None
+π Details π View Bill on Legislature WebsiteLast Action: Referred to Criminal Judiciary

 Date: 2026-02-03